 A beach wedding is inherently beautiful, you really don’t need to add much!
 The décor at both the ceremony and reception were kept clean and simple, with a ton of elegant white and gold details and an abundance of gorgeous flower arrangements.
 What I thought was so special was how Mara and Michael had their ceremony officiated in both English and Spanish –staying true to their roots while celebrating their culture.
 And let’s not fail to mention that dessert bar… YUM!
-Shoutouts to Mery Liccardi for flawlessly executing all the details of this gorgeous wedding and Anna and Mateo for capturing such stunning photos!
+Shoutouts to Mery Liccardi for flawlessly executing all the details of this gorgeous wedding!

 Q&A with the Bride

 Why did you choose to get married in Marbella, Spain?

 Because Mara was born in Málaga city and she wanted a wedding on the beach.